History of Kyiv

-Kyiv, before 1991 commonly known as Kiev, (Note: Київ, before 1991 officially known as Kiev (Киев, pre-1918 spelling Кіевъ.
+The history of Kyiv (before 1991 commonly known as Kiev) (Note: Київ, before 1991 officially known as Kiev (Киев, pre-1918 spelling Кіевъ.
 Since Ukrainian independence in 1991, English-language literature and media have gradually switched from the Russian-derived spelling Kiev to the Ukrainian-derived spelling Kyiv.
-See Names of Kyiv for more information.) has a history spanning well over a millennium, serving as the capital city of several countries up until present-day Ukraine, but its exact origins are uncertain and debated.
-In the 1970s, the city was officially designated to have been founded in 482, and thus its 1500th anniversity was celebrated in 1982, but depending on various criteria, the city or settlement may date back at least 2,000 years.
+See Names of Kyiv for more information.) spans over a millennium.
+It has served as the capital city of several countries up until present-day Ukraine, but the city's exact origins are uncertain and debated.
+In the 1970s, Kyiv was officially designated to have been founded in 482, and thus its 1500th anniversity was celebrated in 1982, but depending on various criteria, the city or settlement may date back at least 2,000 years.
 Archaeologists have dated the oldest-known settlement in the area to 25,000 BC.

 Legend recorded in later writings such as the Primary Chronicle has it that Saint Andrew (d.
 AD 60/70) visited the hilly shores of the Dnieper River and prophesied that a great city would emerge there.
 The same Chronicle reports another legend asserting that the three brothers Kyi, Shchek and Khoryv and their sister Lybid founded the city and, after the eldest brother Kyi, named it Kyevû (киевъ, amongst many other attested spelling variations).
 The earliest more reliable evidence suggests it was initially an early medieval Slavic settlement paying tribute to the Khazars.
 Reportedly conquered or otherwise acquired by Varangians in c.
 880, Kyiv would be the capital of medieval Kievan Rus' until 1240.

 From the late 9th century, it gradually acquired eminence as a socio-economic and political center on the crossroads of early Slavic, Varangian (Old Norse), and Finno-Ugric languages and cultures, with a mixture of pagan Slavic, Norse, Christian, Islamic and Jewish religious traditions and influences.
 The Christianization of Kievan Rus' would eventually lead to the dominance of Christianity, as well as the adoption of Church Slavonic as the literary standard for communication.
 Its political, but not cultural, importance declined after 1169, when the troops of Andrey Bogolyubsky sacked the old town.
 Numerous sackings of Kyiv by other Rus' princes followed and it was thoroughly devastated in the Mongol invasion of 1240.